neondatabase/website/content/docs/manage/database-access.md

 GRANT readwrite TO readwrite_user1;
 ```

-## Role management with Neon branching
+## Create a developer role in a branching context

+This section describes how to create a "development" branch and grant developers full database access on the development branch.
+To accomplish this, we will create a `dev_users` role on the "parent" branch, create a "development branch", and then assign users to the `dev_users` role on the development branch.

-When you create a branch in Neon, you are creating a clone of the parent branch, which includes roles and databases on the parent branch.
-If you want to create a "development" branch and provide developers with access to the database on the development branch, you can follow these steps:
+As you work through the steps in this scenario, it is important to remember that when you create a branch in Neon, you are creating a clone of the parent branch, which includes the roles and databases on the parent branch.

+To get started:

 1. Connect to your database from an SQL client such as [psql](/docs/connect/query-with-psql-editor), [pgAdmin](https://www.pgadmin.org/), or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 If you need help connecting, see [Connect from any client](/docs/connect/connect-from-any-app).

 2. Use your default Neon role or another role with `neon_superuser` privileges to create a developer role **on the parent branch**.
-For example, create a role named `dev_user`.
+For example, create a role named `dev_users`.

     ```sql
     CREATE ROLE dev_users PASSWORD `password`;